 Dramatic Colors: On the opposite end of the spectrum (pun intended), you can use the unique colors of your shoot's locale to find a color palette that puts any Instagram filter to shame.
 Talk to your photographer beforehand to see how they can edit your pictures in a style that fits you.

 Consider Your Wardrobe: While you don't want to match your partner, you'll want to make sure your colors complement one another.
 Opt for pastels, neutrals and cool shades.
 Photographers recommend avoiding busy prints, which can create distraction in your photos.

 Golden Hour: Sunset (or Golden Hour, as most Instagram users would call it) is the perfect time to capture a beautiful shot that guarantees great lighting.
 The red, soft hues will make for an intimate feel in your snaps.

 Nighttime: Use the starry sky or pretty lights (like those on a ferris wheel, for example) to give a pop to your nighttime pics.

 Unexpected Weather: No raining on your parade.
 Torrential rain, snowstorms and overwhelming heat aren't ideal, but that doesn't mean your photo is ruined.
 Use your inclement weather to your advantage by adding a pretty umbrella or taking your photos to a nearby snow-covered forest.

-Still can’t decide?
-From the lighthearted and fun to the glamorous and editorial-like, these engagement photo ideas are sure to inspire you.
+With those tips in mind, take a look at how the following couples did it; lighthearted and fun or glamorous and chic, these engagement photo ideas are sure to inspire you.